Regulations relating to resource management in the petroleum activities

 The petroleum resources shall be classified in accordance with the resource classification system of the Norwegian Petroleum Directorate.

-If a discovery is named pursuant to Section 79 of the Petroleum Regulations, the well identification for the discovery well of the petroleum deposit or of one of multiple petroleum deposits that the discovery consists of, is retained in front of the name.
+If a discovery is given a proper name pursuant to Section 79 of the Petroleum Regulations, the well identification for the discovery well of the petroleum deposit or of one of multiple petroleum deposits that the discovery consists of, is retained as a prefix to the name.

-a) seismic field data with the necessary navigational data,
+- geophysical field data with the necessary navigational data

-b) processed seismic data, velocity data and navigational data,
+- processed seismic data, velocity data and navigational data

-c) processed gravimetric, magnetic and electro magnetic data, with associated navigational data,
+- processed gravimetric, magnetic and electromagnetic data, with associated navigational data

-The obligation to submit materials and documentation pursuant to first paragraph includes all data that is a natural part of the processing sequence and which is stored and distributed to the licensee.
-If, following routine processing, the data is processed further, e.g. in the event of special processing, re-processing or collation with other data, the results from this work shall be submitted to the Norwegian Petroleum Directorate at the same time it becomes available to the licensee, regardless of whether this is shared with the other licensees.
+The obligation to submit materials and documentation pursuant to the first paragraph includes all data that is a natural part of the processing sequence and which is stored and distributed to the licensee.
+If, subsequent to routine processing, the data is processed further, e.g. in the event of special processing, re-processing or collation with other data, the results from this work shall be submitted to the Norwegian Petroleum Directorate at the same time that they become available to the licensee, regardless of whether or not they have been shared with the other licensees.

 In addition to the data mentioned above, the Norwegian Petroleum Directorate may demand submission of other data and results in the format determined by the Norwegian Petroleum Directorate.